When you look back at your college days, one of the occasions you’re most likely to remember is your graduation day.

-You can start with an inspiring quote, a funny memory from college, an interesting anecdote or a thoughtful question.
+You can start with an inspiring quote, a funny memory from college, an interesting anecdote, or a thoughtful question.

-Cracking the first few sentences of a speech is always challenging and time consuming.
+Cracking the first few sentences of a speech is always challenging and time-consuming.
 So, it’s a good idea to come back to it in the end and spend enough time coming up with a hook that truly engages the audience.

 Structure the speech effectively

-The speech you write needs to have an introduction, body and conclusion.
+The speech you write needs to have an introduction, body, and conclusion.
 The first part of the speech needs to be about introducing yourself and throwing light on the purpose (or theme) of your speech.

 In the body of your speech, you need to elaborate on the central theme by stating relevant examples or experiences.
 You can mention notable incidents or turning points that led you to be the way you are.

-Finally, conclude the speech with the lessons learnt or what you took away from the incident (or your years in college).
+Finally, conclude the speech with the lessons learned or what you took away from the incident (or your years in college).
 Make sure you end your speech on a memorable note because that’s what sticks the most with people.

-Sharing anecdotes is all about narrating relevant stories stemmed from personal experiences.
+Sharing anecdotes is all about narrating relevant stories stemming from personal experiences.
 They are an important tool to use while delivering speeches because they instantly help you connect with the audience and captivate them.

-That’s not all, studies also indicate that stories are easier to recall because they can activate up to 7 areas of the human brain.
+That’s not all.
+Studies also indicate that stories are easier to recall because they can activate up to 7 areas of the human brain.